Richard R. Burt: Career

 Burt began working for the United States Department of State in the early 1980s.
 In 1981, he was appointed Director of Politico-Military Affairs, and in 1983 Assistant Secretary of State for European and Canadian Affairs.
 In 1985, he became the United States Ambassador to Germany.
-He assisted in the 11 February 1986 exchange of 9 persons including Anatoly Shcharansky and Hana and Karl Koecher across the Glienicke Bridge in Berlin.
+He assisted in the 11 February 1986 exchange of nine persons including Anatoly Shcharansky and Hana and Karl Koecher across the Glienicke Bridge in Berlin.
 His tenure as Ambassador to Germany coincided with the beginning of the process that would lead to the reunification of Germany.
 In 1989, President George H. W. Bush appointed Burt as chief negotiator for the Strategic Arms Reduction Treaty (START I) between the United States and the Soviet Union, with the rank of ambassador.
 The treaty, signed in 1991, limited the number of nuclear weapons that the two countries could have.

 After negotiation of the START I treaty, Burt left government service and entered the private sector.
 He served as John McCain's top national security adviser during McCain's 2000 and 2008 Presidential campaigns.

-Private intelligence firm ( 2000-2007)
+Private intelligence firm (2000–2007)

-In 2000, he, Lord Powell of Bayswater and others founded the Washington, D.C.,-based private intelligence and risk-assessment and management firm Diligence with Diligence Europe headed by Michael Howard.
+In 2000, he, Lord Powell of Bayswater and others founded the Washington, D.C.–based private intelligence and risk-assessment and management firm Diligence with Diligence Europe headed by Michael Howard.
 While he chaired Diligence, Nathaniel Rothschild, a close friend of Oleg Deripaska, purchased a large stake in Diligence.
-While Deripaska was banned from entering the United States from 1998-2010, he hired Diligence for corporate intelligence gathering, visa lobbying through its considerable GOP connections and, crucially, helping to obtain a $150 million World Bank/European Bank for Reconstruction and Development loan for the Komi Aluminum Project at Sosnogorsk, Komi Republic, a Deripaska subsidiary of Rusal.
+While Deripaska was banned from entering the United States from 1998 to 2010, he hired Diligence for corporate intelligence gathering, visa lobbying through its considerable GOP connections and, crucially, helping to obtain a $150 million World Bank/European Bank for Reconstruction and Development loan for the Komi Aluminum Project at Sosnogorsk, Komi Republic, a Deripaska subsidiary of Rusal.
 Through the support from Diligence, Deripaska received a multiple entry visa to the United States in December 2005.
 From the spring to October 2005, Diligence performed Project Yucca for BGR in which the auditing firm KPMG was infiltrated by Diligence in order to obtain KPMG's audit of the Jeffrey Galmond and Leonid Reiman associated firm IPOC International Growth Fund for the benefit of Alfa Group's telecom subsidiary Altimo.
 During Project Yucca, the shareholders of Diligence were CEO Nick Day who was a former British agent, the Chairman of Diligence Richard Burt, the Exxel Group which is a Buenos Aires private equity firm, and Edward Mathias from The Carlyle Group which is a private equity company from Washington D.C.
 The Bermuda government had accused the IPOC International Growth Fund, which is a Bermuda registered owner of Russian telecoms, of money laundering and also accused Diligence of impersonating secret service personnel.
 KPMG successfully sued Diligence for fraud and unjust enrichment and received a settlement of $1.7 million from Diligence on June 20, 2006.